Joel-Rasch/Two-Phase-Commit/README.md

 All commits are distributed to all connected databases

+## How to use
-To start download the Repo
+-To start download the Repo
-go to the folder where the files are and open powershell or bash now run 'docker-compose up --build' to build the Docker image in your Browser open 127.0.0.1:5000 to open the Frontend of this example
+- go to the folder where the files are and open powershell or bash
+- now run 'docker-compose up --build'
+- to build the Docker image
+- in your Browser open 127.0.0.1:5000 to open the Frontend of this example